• Skip to primary navigation

 Reduce the heat to low, cover the pan and cook for 45 minutes to an hour until the beans are very tender.

-Cook the Saffron Rice
+Cook the Yellow Rice

 In the meantime, prepare your saffron rice.
 I have to be honest with you and tell you that I use a “yellow rice” mix, but if you want to make homemade saffron rice, please do!
 I, however, have no problem with taking a shortcut every now and then :-) And this would be great with plain, steamed white rice as well.
 I used the saffron rice simply because I liked the idea of the colors together.